News:

 Soap & plenty of water then alcohol...

-Bonnie no doubt has some special concoctions cooldude
+Bonnie no doubt has some special concoctions :cooldude:

-Imma get me some ivy-eating Goats!
-Shocked
+Imma get me some ivy-eating Goats! :o

 When you come to a fork in the road - TAKE IT!